efoertsch/MvcMvmMvvm/README.md

 1. MVC ('Out of the box') Android configuration
 2. MVP
-3. MVP using Observer/Subscriber for transfering data/updates
+3. MVP using Jake Wharton's PublishRelay as Rx bus
 4. MVVM using Data Binding

 Also utilized Dagger2, and some Junit and Mockito testing.